CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/14-functions.md

 ## Task 1: Create an Azure Cosmos DB for NoSQL account

+In this task, you will provision an Azure Cosmos DB SQL account, configuring essential settings and retrieving the necessary connection details for future development.

 Azure Cosmos DB is a cloud-based NoSQL database service that supports multiple APIs.
 When provisioning an Azure Cosmos DB account for the first time, you will select which of the APIs you want the account to support (for example, **Mongo API** or **NoSQL API**).
 Once the Azure Cosmos DB for NoSQL account is done provisioning, you can retrieve the endpoint and key and use them to connect to the Azure Cosmos DB for NoSQL account using the Azure SDK for .NET or any other SDK of your choice.

 1. On **Azure Portal** page, in Search resources, services and docs (G+/) box at the top of the portal, enter **Azure Cosmos DB**, and then select **Azure Cosmos DB** under services.